Lookicode/verbal-memory-human-benchmark/WISHLIST.md

-Add start button
-Reset game after game over
-Add visual stagger between new words and feedback to pressing button Local highscore
+Add visual stagger between new words and feedback to pressing button Add Get in touch section
+Local highscore
 Global highscore
 Statistics - percentile of current game vs. other games